alicehau/bitteragent/README.md

-# BitterAgent - Minimal Python CLI Agent
+# TinyAgent - Minimal Python CLI Agent

 A ultra-minimal, extensible Python CLI agent with native tools for shell execution and file operations.